zer0ed/KArchNotify/README.md

 * Again, user configuration can be found in /etc/karchnotify.conf
 * The karchnotify.desktop script is needed to use the sudo command on the actual script
 * The karchnotify.script script is placed in the ~/.kde/Autostart directory to be run at kde startup once the user is logged in.  ~ is the users home directory or same as [userdir] mentioned above.

-### Changelog

-#### v1.2

-* Now more active KDE dialogs, a prompt asking to display a list of updates
-* Oldschool mode for those who like the old passive popup mode.
-* No dialogs unless there are updates available (silent)
-* User config file moved to /etc/karchnotify.conf  (common practice)
-* KDE startup script changed from a script to a KDE desktop file  (common practice)